leleliu008/ndk-pkg/README.md

 In this way, you don't need to care about other things than:

 - what package would you like to build?
-- which minimum Android SDK API level would you like support?
+- which minimum Android SDK API level would you like to support?
 - which Android ABI would you like to build for?
 - which build type would you like to use?
 - which link type would you like to use?